Top 4 Tips for MSPs Looking to Retain Their Clients

 How many times a month do you have to repeat that tired line over and over again?

-This shouldn't come as a surprise, but we’ll say it anyway: Most of your customers don’t understand technology like your MSP staff.
+This shouldn't come as a surprise, but we’ll say it anyway: Your customers don’t understand technology like your MSP staff.

 You should assume that each customer is clueless about what MSPs do, which is why education should be a cornerstone of every MSP’s service.

 Schedule meetings with your client's management teams to explain the function of every service you provide.
-Explain why they need BDR, why they need firewall security, MFA, the particular flavor of M365 license, etc.
+Explain why they need BDR, why they need firewall security, MFA, the particular flavor of the M365 license, etc. Explain why you've chosen certain solutions over others.

 Answer the burning question in every client’s head: “Why should I care?”